Married to the Sea: Drew

-Drew Fairweather, professionally known as Drew, is an American author and artist residing in Columbus, Ohio.
+Drew Fairweather, professionally known as Drew, is an American author and artist residing in Vermont.
 He is notable for being the creator of the webcomic Toothpaste for Dinner, and is the co-creator of Married to the Sea, alongside his wife Natalie Dee Fairweather.

 Drew was previously a research chemist and held several patents before transitioning to full-time work with his webcomic Toothpaste for Dinner.
 His industry work centered around the interactions of nitrogen-bonded urea with silicone gel, which formed the basis for his later music work (under the band name Hell Orbs) as "Piss Admiral Dildo Captain".
 For the first two years of TFD's existence, Drew worked as a cat photographer to "make ends meet" before it became popular.
 In September 2006, Drew revealed himself to be the entity behind the electronic musician KOMPRESSOR, which was previously only known by the alias "Andreas K.".
 Drew has since released other albums under the artist name Dog Traders and CRUDBUMP.
 On 11 April 2011, Drew published his first novel, Veins.

 In 2015 Drew revealed that he was "Mr. Eggs", a notorious internet troll who posted hundreds of times to "Misc," a forum on bodybuilding.com.
 Drew has also spoken of inserting false “facts” into Wikipedia articles.